Peer Pressure (game show)

-Peer Pressure is an American television game show where youths performed stunts and answered questions about moral dilemmas.
-The show aired in syndication from 1997-1998 in first-run (with re-edited repeats airing until 2000), and was hosted by Nick Spano and Valarie Rae Miller.
+Peer Pressure is an American television game show.
+Youth contestants perform stunts and answer questions about moral dilemmas.
+The show aired in syndication from 1997-1998 in first-run, and was hosted by Nick Spano and Valarie Rae Miller.

 Gameplay

-Three youths, ages 12–17, competed in this game, whose centerpiece was a life-sized board game spread out on the studio floor.
-One at a time, each contestant determined his/her moves via a "Magic 8 Ball", which reveals a type of activity (a stunt or a moral-based question) and the number of spaces the contestant can move upon a correct answer or completion of said stunt.
-Landing on a "Move Ahead" space allowed the contestant to move ahead two more spaces.
-He/she had to move back two spaces upon landing on "Go Back".
-However, if the contestant ended up on those spaces when being assessed a penalty, he/she was not allowed to follow its instructions.
+Three youths, ages 12–17, compete in a game based around moral dilemmas and stunts.
+They compete on a set resembling an oversized board game, and attempt to progress furthest on the game board.
+One at a time, each contestant determines moves via a Magic 8 Ball, which reveals a type of activity (a stunt or a moral-based question) and the number of spaces the contestant can move upon a correct answer or completion of said stunt.
+The board also features "go ahead" and "move back" spaces.